hugsy/pwn--/README.md

 A C++ 14/17 rewrite of my [PwnLib](https://github.com/hugsy/pwnlib) DLL for Windows.

-The idea is to provide in C on Windows the same kind of functionalities than [pwntools]() does in Python on Linux.
+The idea is to provide in C on Windows the same kind of functionalities than [pwntools](https://github.com/Gallopsled/pwntools) does in Python on Linux.
+It's also a library meant for exploring Windows in a more friendly way.

+_Note_: this library is **not** performance friendly.
+Performance is massively sacrified for convenience and simplicity.
+So don't this library on production^W^Wever!

 ## Examples